HCI-UD/finalproject-3virtualavatar/README.md

 Running Executable:
 Our executable requires a Windows machine to run on (x86_64).
-Our executable file is located under 'Releases'.
+Our executable file is located under our repo's 'Releases' (Also here: https://github.com/HCI-UD/finalproject-3virtualavatar/releases).
 Download 'vaexecutable.7z' and unzip.
 In the 'vaexecutable' folder, run the 'virtualavatars.exe' file.